ChanceParker1987/FED_Assignment1_HTML_Basics/resume/reflection.md

-### Can I explain what my code does?
+### Can I explain what my code does? ###
-The first step for any project is to declare the Doctype, which in this case is HTML.
-I used the title tag to title the page and then followed the steps by section to add content to the page utilizing headers, unorganized lists and list items etc. I added section tags and ARIA roles as well as an SVG graphic.
+CSS from what I understand takes an HTML file and makes it "pretty".
+Making use of classes and tags I'm able to manipulate the colour, layout, position and sizing of all elements on the page.

-### What was my coding process?
+### What was my coding process? ###
-I mostly tried to follow the instructions step by step.
-However, I think I focused too much on the example resume as well as my own because I had to backtrack quite a bit.
-I think in the future I will try to plan my projects better so I won't have to do that as much.
+I started with a colour scheme and layout that I liked from the lab and I made it work for my online resume.
+I've never seen a resume look like this so I'm not sure it's appropriate, but I like the way it looks.
+I followed the instructions as best as I could but I'm pretty sure I still did somethings out of order.
+I think I probably forgot where I left off at some point during the assignment.

-### What challenges did I have?
+### What challenges did I have? ###
-Most of the challenges I faced were self-inflicted due to poor planning and lack of attention to detail on my part.
-I had to back track quite a bit in order to meet requirements that I misssed.
-I had to look up ARIA roles because I guess I missed what those were and how to implement them.
-I also had a decent amount of difficulty with the SVG graphic even with the help of AI.
+Most of the challenges I faced were due to the amount of branching with Git and GitHub.
+I've also been having trouble with my directory structure as well.
+My pushes to Github only sometimes go through and I have no idea why.
+I feel like it has something to do with the fact that I moved my files to my one drive so I could work on it after work, that may have been a mistake.

-### What would I do differently now?
+### What would I do differently now? ###
-I would definitely plan a little bit better and focus more on the requirements to make sure I don't miss anything intitially, as well as ensuring I know everything I need to know to complete the project beforehand so I don't have to stop in the middle to research things like ARIA roles.
-I
+I definitely need to set up my directory structure better and not move it mid project.
+I'm going to set up the next one in one drive to begin with and see if that works because I need to be able to work on assignments at work.
+If not, I'll have to either keep it local on my laptop or on my PC.